-Raspberry tea (Rubus idaeus) has been a go-to tea for centuries.
+Raspberry tea (Rubus idaeus) has been a go-to health tea for centuries.

 Growing wild or cultivated, raspberry bushes offered travelers a delicious fruit, and medicine women, doctors, and housewives an herb that makes a tasty tea with specific health benefits.

 Native to Asia Minor and North America, raspberries were culturally accepted by Romans, Native Americans and early American settlers.
 For centuries, ripe red raspberries and raspberry leaf tea have maintained their presence in our lives.

 Shaker communities in the United States sold raspberry leaves for medicinal uses in the 1800s.
 And since at least early Roman times, women have used raspberry tea during pregnancy and childbirth to maintain and strengthen the uterus.

 Loaded with properties, such as Vitamin C, niacin, calcium, magnesium and zinc, and astringent properties from citric and malic acid, raspberry tea has many positive health benefits.